gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-On the outgoing direction, once the SCTP stack has created the unprotected SCTP packet payload containing control and/or DATA chunks, that payload will be sent to the DTLS protection Operator to be protected.
+On the outgoing direction, once the SCTP stack has created the unprotected SCTP packet payload containing control and/or DATA chunks, that payload will be sent to the DTLS Protection Operator to be protected.
 The format of the protected payload is a DTLS 1.3 record encapsulated in a SCTP chunk which is named the DTLS chunk.

-The SCTP protection operator performs protection operations on the whole unprotected SCTP packet payload, i.e., all chunks after the SCTP common header.
-Information protection is kept during the lifetime of the association and no information is sent unprotected except than the initial SCTP handshake, initial DTLS handshake, the SCTP common header, the SCTP DTLS chunk header, the INIT and INIT-ACK of an SCTP association restart, and the SHUTDOWN-COMPLETE chunk.
+The SCTP Protection Operator performs protection operations on the whole unprotected SCTP packet payload, i.e., all chunks after the SCTP common header.
+Information protection is kept during the lifetime of the association and no information is sent unprotected except than the initial SCTP handshake, DTLS handshake, the SCTP common header, the SCTP DTLS chunk header, the INIT and INIT-ACK of an SCTP association restart, and the SHUTDOWN-COMPLETE chunk.